scn2016/cn-solution/README.md

 3. Create the Required entities in the spinnaker like application, pipeline add artifact account and add your k8's cluster with service account

 4. Pipeline consists of the 3 stages
+ ##4.1 configuration :-
+   It required the Expected artefact package and values.yaml
+ ##4.2 Bake Manifest :-
- **4.1 configuration **:- It required the Expected artefact package and values.yaml **4.2 Bake Manifest **:- You need to select the rendering template with expected artefact and also you have to produces artefact with base64 encoded format
+   You need to select the rendering template with expected artefact and also you have to produces artefact with base64 encoded format
+ ##4.3 Deploy Manifest:-
- **4.3 Deploy Manifest** :- In the 3rd stage you need to select your configured k8's account need to give the source of the artifact from the last stage which needs to be deploy.
+   In the 3rd stage you need to select your configured k8's account need to give the source of the artifact from the last stage which needs to be deploy.

 ## Application url can be registered for any domain and can be accessed